walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

 # Nutrient group data

-short:     # short name for group is used as unique id over all files
+short:                         # short name for group is used as unique id in daily files (file name is alternative id used in code)
+name:                          # long group name for display
 unit:      mg
 per:       day
 comment:   "Increased need if doing sports"